sieres-j/sieres-test-cielo/readme.rst

 2. Turn on the Lamp Development Server.
 3. Insert SQL Dump into your Preferred Database.
 (Found in Application root folder as /cielo_test.sql).
 4. Modify application/config/database.php with your Database credentials.
+5. Modify the application/config/config.php file on Line 26 with your base_url for the LAMP stack.
+(Refer to Release information for more details)
-5. Access it through your browser.
+6. Access it through your browser.

 Note: Please make sure the machine you are running this on is connected to the internet!